Afghanistan: A National Profile in the Shadow of War, Terrorism, and Recovery

 What should travellers know about the security situation in Afghanistan?

-Afghanistan is characterized by the threat of violence from both Taliban forces and other militant groups.
+Afghanistan is characterised by the threat of violence from both Taliban forces and other militant groups.
 The Afghanistan war has left many areas unstable.

 Population Density Of Afghanistan